lauren-cousin/lauren-cousin/README.md

 ### Hi, I'm Lauren :sparkles:

-#### I'm a software engineer and quality engineering director :computer:
+#### I'm a VP of engineering who is passionate about AI and test-driven development. :computer:

-##### I'm most experienced with developing test frameworks, devops tooling, and backend services.
+##### I'm most excited about NLP and developing tooling ecosystems for software engineers.

-##### For fun, I like to build mobile apps and play with machine learning libraries.
+##### For fun, I like to build mobile apps and play with the latest models and datasets from Hugging Face.

-##### Besides programming, I like gaming :video_game:, cats :cat:, coffee :coffee:, and being outdoors :mountain:.
+##### Besides programming, I enjoy gaming :video_game:, chilling with my cats :cat: and dog :dog:, coffee :coffee:, and being outdoors :mountain:.